 - He isn’t throwing up

 - I grow grass for all my cats to eat!
-‘Power Grow®’ Wheatgrass Seed on eBay.
+I buy organic wheatgrass seed on eBay.
 Highly Recommended.
 Grows great!
+Shop around

 - My senior cat has been eating about 3 to 4 (3 oz.) cans a day